komlog-io/komlogd/docs/en/configuration.rst

 Loading jobs from external files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can tell komlogd to load jobs configuration from an external file instead of adding them directly to *komlogd.yaml*.
+You can tell komlogd to load the jobs configuration from an external file instead of adding them directly to *komlogd.yaml*.

 To achieve this: